ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 It basically is a window to another world.
 The Viro3DObject included in it acts like the window frame.

-A ViroARImageMarker reacts when one of the ViroARTrackingTargets are scanned.
+A ViroARImageMarker reacts when one of the ViroARTrackingTargets is scanned.
 It will show all the components inside the ViroARImageMarker tag.
 We have used this in our little app, more on that [below](#demo-application).